asteriskiry/eventsignup_backend/README.md

     $ ./gradlew spotlessApply

+## Migrations with Flyway

+Hibernate is able to update the database schema by itself pretty well though there are things it cannot/won't do e.g. remove a column from a table.
+For these instances we use [Flyway](https://docs.spring.io/spring-boot/docs/2.1.7.RELEASE/reference/html/howto-database-initialization.html#howto-use-a-higher-level-database-migration-tool) to migrate the database schema.

 ## How to run with containers only

 If you just need the service up and running e.g. for front-end development or prod deployment here's how to do it.

 ### Running locally

+Note: Never use these commands in production!

 1. Install Podman or docker
    1. Podman